 Trees retain water and slow water runoff, which reduces the intensity of downstream flooding.

-Rain gardens are typically landscaped with plant species native to our region that can survive varying wet and dry conditions, that have deep roots to improve soil conditions, and that add beauty.
+Rain gardens are typically landscaped with native plant species to our region that can survive varying wet and dry conditions, that have deep roots to improve soil conditions, and that add beauty.
 For more information, please see the Rain Gardens web page.

 Did you know that a moderate storm that dumps 1" of rain produces about 600 gallons of stormwater runoff from a roof surface of 1,000 square feet?
 Imagine the number of rooftops in your community and you can quickly see how much stormwater runoff is headed toward the storm drains, picking up pollutants along the way, and headed toward our lakes, streams and rivers.